-The technique of horizontal jacking allows for use of pipes or sleeves in small diameters (300 to 1400mm) without opening a laying trench, under natural or artificial barriers.
+Technique of horizontal drilling allows to use pipes or sleeves in small diameters (300 to 1400mm) without opening a laying trench, under natural or artificial barriers.

-The BONNA® pipe for "Horizontal Jacking" is identical in design to the usual BONNA® Reinforced Concrete Cylinder Pipe.
+Bonna Pipe for "Horizontal Drilling" is identical in design to the usual Reinforced Concrete steel Cylinder Pipe.
 Only its steel reinforcement characteristics differ as being adapted to the jacking thrust forces to be supported during its execution.
-The Reinforced Concrete Cylinder Pipes for horizontal jacking are fitted with SL type end joints.
+The Reinforced Concrete steel Cylinder Pipes for horizontal jacking are fitted with SL type end joints.